Preparation, quick action aid Germany, SKorea... | Taiwan News

 For years, balanced budget proponents argued it was prudent during good economic times to bring Germany's house in order to be prepared for a crisis.
 So in announcing a 1 trillion euro ($1.1 trillion) rescue plan for the country’s 83 million people last month, Finance Minister Olaf Scholz was able to assure there was more money available, if needed.

-And while Italy and Spain were faced at the height of the crisis with having to decide whether to allocate precious ICU beds to elderly patients with the most urgent need or to younger patients with the greatest chance of survival, Germany has never had a shortage and has even taken in patients from other European countries.
+And while Italy and Spain were faced with having to decide whether to allocate precious ICU beds to elderly patients with the most urgent need or to younger patients with the greatest chance of survival, Germany has never had a shortage and has even taken in patients from other European countries.

-“They had the means, but then they also had the political will, and also the very good analytical insights to use the means,” Brzeski, said, noting Merkel was a scientist before entering politics.

-“I can’t imagine any government better than Angela Merkel’s to deal with this.”

-Germany is now taking baby steps to ease restrictions, allowing smaller shops to reopen this week while sticking to strict social-distancing guidelines, including requiring face masks in public.
-The effect will be analyzed after two weeks to see whether infections have again started to significantly climb.
+Germany is now taking baby steps to ease restrictions, allowing smaller shops to reopen this week while sticking to strict social-distancing guidelines.
+The effect will be analyzed after two weeks to see whether infections have started to significantly climb.

-“We must not overwhelm our health care system,” Merkel said, warning restrictions could be snapped back.
-“The best path is one that is careful, and not taken light-heartedly.”

-The far-right Alternative for Germany party has criticized Merkel’s go-slow approach as “ruining our country,” but the chancellor’s popularity has been steadily rising and Germans overwhelmingly see her government’s crisis management positively.

 Opening her Berlin toy store Wednesday for the first time in over a month, Galina Hooge said she had already received government aid and the process was “surprisingly quick and uncomplicated.”